michaelx11/raftgoose/README.md

 ## Solution

-Chosen: Use Raft, isLeader = (True if node thinks it is leader and can execute a committed request, otherwise False)
+Chosen: Use Raft, isLeader = True if node thinks it is leader and can execute a committed request, otherwise False

 NOTE: It is not sufficient to check the node's own state for leadership.
-In Raft the leader in a non-quorum partition might not ever step down (how does it know the network isn't super slow).
+In Raft, the leader in a non-quorum partition might not ever step down (how does it know the network isn't just super slow?).
 In our solution, we simulate a client request and wait for a committed response to return "goose".

 Possible Alternative: Design a subset of Raft, but I think the probability of making some concurrency mistake in a custom protocol is too high.